 *Out of the Boston area?
 We can meet on Skype!

-I am currently the music director at the Sarah Greenwood School in Dorchester, MA and am an adjunct professor of clarinet and saxophone at Middlesex Community College in Bedford, MA.
+From 2019-2021, I was the music specialist at the Sarah Greenwood School in Dorchester, MA and also currently serve as adjunct professor of clarinet and saxophone at Middlesex Community College in Bedford, MA.
 From 2018-2019 I was the director of ensembles at Heronfield Academy in Hampton Falls, NH and from 2012-2018, I was the professor of clarinet and saxophone at Wheaton College in Norton, MA.
-I was a faculty member of The Powers Music School from 2001-2018 and have taught at Cushing Academy, the Lexington Music School, The Concord Carlisle Public Schools, The Boston Conservatory Preparatory Division, Berklee City Music, The Newton Public Schools, Community Music Center of Boston among many other places.
-I also proudly served as the band director at Lafayette High School in Bensonhurst, Brooklyn, NY in the late 90s.
+I have also taught at Cushing Academy, the Lexington Music School, The Concord Carlisle Public Schools, The Boston Conservatory Preparatory Division, Berklee City Music, The Newton Public Schools and the Community Music Center of Boston among many other places.
+I also proudly served as the band director and general music teaching at Lafayette High School in Bensonhurst, Brooklyn, NY in the late 90s.
 I have over 25 years of experience as an ensemble director, private lesson teacher, clinician and teach a variety of styles from classical to jazz, world music and contemporary improvisation.
 I have a private lesson studio in the Boston area and have teamed up with Conn- Selmer as a Center Stage endorsing artist and clinician and can provide your school with a motivating workshop or clinic in clarinet performance and improvisation.

 If you have never improvised before, you will do so in 15 minutes of working with me.

 My advanced jazz students study chord extensions, poly-chords, modes, chromaticism, ii-v's and approach tones.
 We learn to remove the divisions imposed on stylist genres and expand our creativity, lyricism and virtuosity.